North Sumter County Utility Dependent District

 Sumter County Amended Ordinance 2012-17

-NSCUDD consists of a seven member Board of Directors representing Districts 5-10 and one at large seat.
+NSCUDD consists of a seven member Board of Supervisors representing Districts 5-10 and one at large seat.
 The members are elected by registered voters residing in Districts 5-10.

 NSCUDD is the water, wastewater and non-potable irrigation water service providers to properties within District’s 5 – 11 and are also the provider of the solid waste sanitation services for the Marion, Sumter, and Fruitland Park portions of The Villages.
 In addition, the services are provided to Sumter Landing and Brownwood.